brycie-boy/The_Cosmos/Synergy.md

 ## Synergy  #

-Synergy refers to the behaviors of wholistic systems which cannot be predicted by  analysis of its parts or sub-systems.
-The term was popularized by [[R. Buckminster Fuller]] and is roughly equivalent to Holism; Gestalt in psychology and [[Transaction]].
+Synergy refers to the behaviors of holistic systems which cannot be predicted by  analysis of its parts or sub-systems.
+The term was popularized by [[R. Buckminster Fuller]] and is roughly equivalent to Holism; Gestalt in psychology and [[Transaction]] in [[Transactional Psychology]].

 ___